MEARS bat grading and authentication criteria

 ½ to 3 points subtracted for the following:

-• Use cannot be attributed to the examined player (-½ to 2)
+- Use cannot be attributed to examined player (-½ to 2)

-• No factory records, but the bat exhibits known player length, weight, or model specifications (-3)
+- No factory records, but bat exhibits known player length, weight, or model specifications (-3)

-The YMCA, War Department, and Bat & Ball fund marks on the handle were factory added by H&B. Logo was added in support of servicemen during WWI (1917-19).
+The YMCA, War Department, and Bat & Ball fund marks on the handle were factory added by H&B. Logo added in support for servicemen during WWI (1917-19).
 A Hall of Fame player YMCA professional signature model bat was family donated to Cooperstown.
-Factory records do not exist, therefore, the exact reason for the addition of the YMCA logo is unknown.
-A photographic image shows the YMCA logo on a sidecar of a train with the shipment of Louisville Slugger bats being sent to servicemen.
+Factory records do not exist, therefore, the exact reason for addition of YMCA logo unknown.
+Photographic image shows YMCA logo on a sidecar of a train with shipment of Louisville Slugger bats being sent to servicemen.
 The exact markings on the bats sent to the serviceman are unknown, but the logo on the sidecar read YMCA.
-What the photo established was that Louisville Slugger did support both the YMCA and the U.S. serviceman.
-Still, it is undocumented whether or not the bats were stamped with the YMCA logo.
+What the photo established was that Louisville Slugger did support both the YMCA and the U.S. serviceman, but it is undocumented whether or not the bats were stamped with the YMCA logo.
 There are no known catalogs or factory records showing YMCA logo bats being made available to the general public marked or marked as such for the major leaguers to use.
 Therefore, bats with the logo may have either been made for the servicemen, or they were issued for Major League players with the logo added to show support for the servicemen.
-When YMCA bats are examined, they are always of professional-grade wood and match an acceptable range of known player specifications.
-Another fact supporting major league use of these bats is the fact that lesser-grade store model bats were being produced by H&B during this time frame.
+When YMCA bats are examined, they are always of professional grade wood and match an acceptable range of known player specifications.
+Another fact supporting major league use of these bats is the fact that lesser grade store model bats were being produced by H&B during this time frame.
 It made economic sense to supply mass quantities of store model bats to troops overseas instead of the higher quality professional grade wood with correct professional style factory stampings of major league bats.
-Records and catalogs show that during WWII, Hillerich & Bradsby continued their tradition of supplying troops with bats.
-These bats were made of lower-grade wood and non-professional factory stampings.
-Bats found with the YMCA are identical to professional model bats from the same era known to be used during major league games.
-Recently a common player, Walter Holke has been examined with the YMCA logo stamping, thus establishing issuance to a non-Super Star or Hall of Fame calibre player.
-Tris Speaker, Eddie Collins, and Joe Jackson are other models examined by MEARS from the same label period with the YMCA, War Department, and Bat & Ball fund factory stampings.
+Records and catalogs show that during WWII, Hillerich & Bradsby still continued their tradition of supplying troops with bats.
+These bats were made of lower grade wood and non-professional factory stampings.
+Bats found with the YMCA are identical to professional model bats from the same era which were known to be used during major league games.
+Recently a common player, Walter Holke has been examined with the YMCA logo stamping, thus establishing issuance to a non Super Star or Hall of Fame calibre player.
+Tris Speaker, Eddie Collins and Joe Jackson are other models examined by MEARS from the same label period with the YMCA, War Department, and Bat & Ball fund factory stampings.

-250 was the top-of-the-line Louisville Slugger bat.
-There are documented block letter 250 examples that originated from the Louisville Slugger vaults.
-250 models with inch marks could be found in dealer catalogs, this bat is not, therefore designated as a professional model.
-Bat has professional-grade wood with a hand-turned knob, which is most often associated with professional use.
-Major league use for this particular bat is not documented via provenance or factory records, but it was manufactured from the highest grade of professional wood and consistent in regards of length, weight, and model with a bat that would be used in a major league game.
+250 was the top of the line Louisville Slugger bat.
+There are documented block letter 250 examples which originated from the Louisville Slugger vaults.
+250 models with inch marks could be found in dealer catalogs, this bat does not, therefore is designated as a professional model.
+Bat has professional grade wood with a hand turned knob, which is most often associated with professional use.
+Major league use for this particular bat is not documented via provenance or factory records, but it was manufactured from the highest grade of professional wood and consistent in regards to length, weight, and model with a bat that would be used in a major league game.
 Louisville Slugger factory records from pre-1930 are quite incomplete, but there are some exact factory record references to Hall of Fame players ordering 250 models.
 Fellow Major Leaguers with Louisville Slugger 250 professional model bats found in their shipping records include Ki Ki Cuyler (order on 4/18/23) and Babe Ruth (order on 8/23/20).

 MEARS grading criteria is copy written and patent pending, copyright 2005-2012.
 Unauthorized use is strictly prohibited.